 Denver Leadership Support

 The importance to the Denver community of a proactive and efficient response to the terrible scourge of domestic violence has been recognized by such leaders as U.S. Senator Michael Bennet, former Governor Bill Ritter, Mayor Michael B. Hancock, District Attorney Mitch Morrissey and former City Attorney and current Hogan Lovells’ Managing Partner Cole Finegan.
 They all share the vision of “One Place” to help increase access to services for victims who need help in our community.
 They’ve all helped so much in these initial phases and stand ready to assist in moving this reality forward.

 Mayor Michael B. Hancock made this domestic violence center a goal of his administration and helped identify and secure a building at 1330 Fox Street as an ideal site for our domestic violence resource center.
-This plan was supported by the Denver City Council and we are fundraising for a major renovation of the building to create a safe, welcoming environment for victims and their children.
+This plan was supported by the Denver City Council and fundraising commenced for a major renovation of the building to create a safe, welcoming environment for victims and their children.